openhwgroup/programs/Project-Descriptions-and-Plans/MCU-Verilator-Model/verilator-modeling-pl.md

 The following project documents will be created:

-User Manual in 3 components:
+User Manual in 3 sections:
-1. Standalone software model;
-2. Debug server; and
-3. Creation of Verilator verification model included in the CORE-V MCU documentation.
+1. creation of Verilator verification model using X-Heep;

-**Note:** All manual components include a section on installation.
+2. debug server; and
+3. standalone software model.

 ## Summary of requirements